 In honor of Master Phillip of Ghent, show us your heralding skills.
 Complete an entry form in the morning to indicate that you wish to enter the heraldic competition, then voice herald for either of the pas d’armes.
 Don’t have a fighter to herald?
 We can pair you up with one!

-In honor of Her Highness Lynette Semere, make something fit for a peacock.
+In honor of HRM Lynette Semere, make something fit for a peacock.
 This can be garb or an accessory.
 It can incorporate a peacock motif or colors, or not.
 The important thing is that it be something striking, that you’d wear to show off.

 In honor of Mistress Mary Isabel of Heatherstone, who is a former kingdom chatelaine, make something that a newcomer to the SCA would use or enjoy.